ed-kung/CSUN-Econ-433/labs/lab05/README.md

 - `IPUMS_ACS2019_CA_1.csv`
 - `IPUMS_ACS2019_CA_2.csv`

-You will also need a new file:
+You will also need two new files:

 - `DEGFIELD_CODES.csv`
+- `OCC_CODES.csv`

-Download this file from Canvas and upload it to the cloud.
+Download these files from Canvas and upload it to the cloud.

 For today's lab you will also need the packages `dplyr`, `ggplot2`, and `scales`. `dplyr` should already be installed from previous labs.
 If it isn't, install it with `install.packages("dplyr")`.
 Also install `ggplot2` and `scales` with `install.packages("ggplot2")` and `install.packages("scales")`. `ggplot2` is the standard library for creating charts in R. `scales` adds some useful functionality for making charts prettier.